dalealleshouse/algorithms/graph_concepts/README.md

 ![strongly connected components](strongly-connected.png)

+If each strongly connected component is treated as a single node, the graph becomes a directed acyclic graph.
+Just like nodes in a directed graph, a strongly connected components with no incoming edges is known as a *source* and one without any outgoing edges is known as a *sink*.

 ### Minimum Cut
 The *minimum cut* is the grouping of vertices into two non-empty groups having the fewest number of crossing edges.
 Consider the graph in the graphic below.